beamzer/ScirtScan/README.md

 (or use your OS package management tools)

 ## Input file
-The input file is required (-i) it takes the form of a list of website names, e.g. :
+The input file is required it takes the form of a list of website names, e.g. :
 > www.some-boring-website.com
 > www.another-dull-website.com
 > www.you-get-the-gist.com